friday27/backend-dev/leetcode_note.md

 1418\.
 Display Table of Food Orders in a Restaurant
 1422\.
 Maximum Score After Splitting a String
 1431\.
 Kids With the Greatest Number of Candies
+1433\.
+Check If a String Can Break Another String
 1436\.
 Destination City
 1441\.
 Build an Array With Stack Operations
 1446\.
 Consecutive Characters